filecoin-project/specs/actors.md

     // TODO: sectors IDs might not be that useful.
 For now, this should just be the number of
     // the sector within the set of sectors, but that can change as the miner experiences
     // failures.

+    // if miner is not mining, start their proving period now
+    // Note: As written here, every miners first PoSt will only be over one sector.
+    // We could set up a 'grace period' for starting mining that would allow miners
+    // to submit several sectors for their first proving period.
+Alternatively, we
+    // could simply make the 'CommitSector' call take multiple sectors at a time. if miner.ProvingSet.Size() == 0 {
+       miner.ProvingSet = miner.Sectors
+       miner.ProvingPeriodEnd = chain.Now() + ProvingPeriodDuration
+    }

     return sectorId
 }
 ```